tsuru/tsuru/docs/experimental/installer.rst

 -----------------------------------------------

 The following configuration will provision 3 virtual machines on AWS to run tsuru core components and other 3 machines to host tsuru applications.
+Additionaly, it will use an external mongoDB instead of installing it.

 .. highlight:: yaml

 ::

+    components:
+        mongo: mongoDB.my-server.com:27017
     hosts:
         core:
             size: 3